 In the following verses, God illustrates the principle that children would die for their own sins and not for their parent's sins by discussing three cases.
 In verses 5-9 we see a father doing right, in verses 10-13 his son does evil, and in verses 14 to 18 his grandson is doing right.
 This would of course bring to mind the sequence of Hezekiah, Manasseh, and Josiah.

-Note carefully in these examples that the focus is not on what's being done to any of the individuals but rather on what the individuals do to themselves regardless of what's been done to them.
+In these examples the focus is not on what's being done to any of the individuals but rather on what the individuals do to themselves regardless of what's been done to them.